 Is it any good?

 Instead of adding minor fixes and adjustments to an already great game, this RPG packs in so much gameplay that it feels like a new game.
-There are some things that Persona 5 Royal includes that you'd expect out of virtually any "director's cut" of a game, like adding more voice acting in either English or Japanese during key story moments (players have the option of choosing which they prefer at the start).
-Older cutscenes have been re-edited to include new characters and events, which helps to flesh out the game's story to capture more of the story.
+Some things that Persona 5 Royal includes you'd expect out of virtually any "director's cut" of a game, like adding more voice acting in either English or Japanese during key story moments (players have the option of choosing which they prefer at the start).
+Older cutscenes have been re-edited to include new characters and events, which helps to flesh out the game's story.
 There's even an extra school semester that expands the gameplay significantly, with new holidays, events, and exams.
-In most cases, that would be enough, but that's barely scratching the surface here.
-Not only are there new characters that you can interact with (and get to help you in your adventure), there's a new location called Kichijoji, which includes a sports bar where you can play pool and darts with your Phantom Thief friends, a jazz bar you can hang out and invite people to, and clothing stores to sell off gear to collect in battle.
+In most cases, that would be enough, but that's barely scratching the surface.
+Not only are there new characters that you can interact with (and get to help you in your adventure), but there's a new location called Kichijoji, which includes a sports bar where you can play pool and darts with your Phantom Thief friends, a jazz bar you can hang out in and invite people to, and clothing stores to sell off gear to collect in battle.
 It's definitely a location you'll want to return to often.
 Similarly, there's a Thieves Den feature that gives you a space full of unlockable content, like new music, character models, artwork, and more.
 It even has challenges that you can complete simply by playing the main story and side missions, and a card game inserted as well.

 Talk to your kids about ...